 This level 3-mile loop offers a great introduction to Malibu Creek State Park.
 Bikes are allowed on trails in Malibu Creek State Park, but dogs are not (the final trail to Rock Pool is too rough for bikes).
 No fee or permit is required to hike in on the Grassland Trail, so get out and enjoy.

 On the north side of Mulholland Highway, Grassland Trail continues, offering another popular hike, Talepop Loop.

-To get to the trailhead: Take Las Virgenes/Malibu Canyon Road to the intersection with Mulholland Highway, 6.3 miles from the coast and 3.3 miles from the 101 freeway in Lost Hills.
+To get to the trailhead: Take Las Virgenes/Malibu Canyon Road to the intersection with Mulholland Highway, 6.3 miles from the coast and 3.3 miles from the 101 Freeway in Lost Hills.
 Turn west at the light on Mulhollad Highway and drive 0.15 mile to the trailhead on the left.
-There is street parking on the both sides of the road.
+Street parking can be found on both sides of the road.

 Trailhead address: 27000 Mulholland Highway, Agoura Hills, CA 91301

 Trailhead coordinates: 34.10345, -118.7140 (34° 06′ 12.4″N 118° 42′ 50.4″W)